Spazzy757/ephemeral-enforcer/Readme.md

 Ephemeral Enforcer has one job, to destroy.
 Install it in a cluster and it will clean up resources after a predefined amount of time.
 This enforces your workloads to be ephemeral.

+**Why would I do that ?**

+* Demo environments
+* End to End testing environment
+* Developer tooling and demos
+* Workloads not defined in code

 ## Getting Started:

 To deploy to a cluster: